afternoonwalsh/py_for_lit/README.md

-# Python For Literature
+# NLP For Literature

 This repository stores a Python script that explores the text of a novel.
-It is designed to share approaches that developers can use to analyze text (especially literature) using Python.
+It is designed to share approaches that developers can use to natural language processing to analyze literature (and other forms of text).

 The script covers the following topics:
 1. Extracting and tokenizing text data from a PDF